ryliecc/capstone-java/README.md

 ## Project Overview

 The "Budget App" is a feature-rich financial management application with both Java backend and Vite React frontend.
 The application leverages Docker for containerization, GitHub Actions for continuous integration, and Render for deployment.
+It also utilizes MongoDB for data storage, and MongoDB Atlas for cloud-based database services.
+Styled-components are used for styling, and icons are sourced from Heroicons.
 This ReadMe provides an overview of the project and its current features.

 ## Features